 White Suede, an Eau de Parfum (EDP) by Tom Ford, can be purchased in four sizes: a 0.3 fl oz (10 ml) travel spray and a 1 fl oz (30 ml), 1.7 fl oz (50 ml), and 3.4 fl oz (100 ml) standard-size bottle.

 Read our guide: Which size perfume to buy?

 On the day this review was published, the 1.7 fl oz (50 ml) bottle of White Suede sold for $270 at Tom Ford’s online store, and the 3.4 fl oz (100 ml) bottle for $365.

 Consider Musk Therapy, an Extrait de Parfum for women and men by niche perfumery Initio, and Bal d’Afrique, a unisex Eau de Parfum (EDP) reminiscent of 1920s Paris by Byredo.

-All in all, White Suede is not my favorite perfume from Tom Ford’s White Musk collection.
+All in all, White Suede is not my favorite Tom Ford perfume.
 That said, the craftsmanship behind it is unmistakable, and many swear by this scent.
-It’s so unique and different, it’s worth a try.
+It’s so unique and different, it’s worth remembering.